Despite the name, ringworm has nothing to do with worms. It is instead a fungal skin disease.

 Transmission of this fungal disease is by direct contact with an infected animal, and through spores of the fungus in the soil and air.

-The good news is, it is quite infrequent for dogs to be infected with ringworm.
+The good news is, it is quite infrequent for dogs get ringworm infections.
 In one study of dogs who had active skin problems, less than 3 percent had ringworm.

 Symptoms of Canine Ringworm